mohammedkazimk/Student-Performance-Analysis/README.md

 - Staff dashboard for mark entry
 - Admin dashboard for student, staff, subject, and mark management
 - Leaderboard based on performance
-- Responsive UI for better viewing on desktop and mobile

 ## Tech Stack